mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 description: This post captures my evolution as a manager from Nov.
 2014 – March 2017.
 category: goal
 topics: management
+og_title: Become a better manager
+og_description: This post captures my evolution as a manager from Nov.
+2014 – March 2017.
+og_image:
+og_type: website
 ---

 **NOTE:** This post captures my evolution as a manager from Nov.
 2014 – March 2017.